jordanlaster/bitcoin-pulse/README.md

 1. Git clone, download a zip file, or fork the code
 2. Install necessary package dependencies (npm install)
 3. Go to chrome://extensions/ and toggle Developer mode on
-4. Click Load unpacked and select the build file
+4. Click Load unpacked and select the dist file
 5. Voila!
 You now have the chrome extension locally

 ## How to Create a Chrome Extension With React